IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-18.png)

 34. The **Customize Hardware** panel will allow you to configure the hardware— storage, in our case —available to the virtual machines running as a part of this vApp.
 Recall that a vApp can be comprised of one, or many, virtual machines.
-The **Hard Disks** associated with the vApp have been configured automatically to a size of ```64 GB```.
+The **Hard Disks** associated with the vApp have been configured automatically to a size of ```64GB```.

 35. When satisfied, click **Next** to continue.